 When the host's immune system hyper reacts to the SARS-CoV-2 virus, macrophages can also release other signaling molecules (catecholamines).
 These catecholamines trigger the release of more cytokines and intensify the inflammatory response.
-Systemic hyper-inflammation elevates the level of various cytokines such as TNF, IL-2, IL-7, IL-6, IP-10, IFN-?, MIP1?, MIP1? and MCP1.
+Systemic hyper-inflammation elevates the level of various cytokines such as TNF, IL-2, IL-7, IL-6, IP-10, IFN- γ , MIP1 α , MIP1 β and MCP1.
 Ultimately there is a large amount of the cytokines release in the COVID-19 patient.
 This flux of the cytokines is known as a "Cytokine storm".

-Figure ??: Hyperimmune response and Cytokine Storm [15] These clinical conditions and responses are referred to as macrophage activation syndrome, cytokine release syndrome or simply cytokine storms.
+Figure 1: Hyperimmune response and Cytokine Storm^[15]

+These clinical conditions and responses are referred to as macrophage activation syndrome, cytokine release syndrome or simply cytokine storms.

 II-1, TNF-a, and IL-6 are the main proinflammatory cytokines in the immune response to the SARS-CoV-2 virus.
 In turn, an increase in the level of these three cytokines also induces the adhesion of the macrophages, neutrophils, and T cells from the circulation into the site of infection.
 This cascade of mechanisms produces destructive effects on human tissue.
 And causes the destabilization of endothelial cell to cell interactions, damage of vascular barrier, capillary damage, diffuse alveolar damage.
 Cytokine storm induces lung injury [16].
-And if the cytokine storm is not controlled and left untreated, then patients will have ARDS as a result of acute lung

-99 damage followed by multi-organ failure and death.
+And if the cytokine storm is not controlled and left untreated, then patients will have ARDS as a result of acute lung damage followed by multi-organ failure and death.

-Role of Interleukins in Cytokine Storm 9 101
+III.
+Role of Interleukins in Cytokine Storm

 Previously, it was thought that Interleukins are the cytokines that are produced by the leukocytes.
-But now, it 102 is clear that interleukins are produced by a wide variety of cell types.
-103 in immune cell differentiation and activation.
-The prime role of the interleukins is in intercellular communication 105 [17].
+But now, it is clear that interleukins are produced by a wide variety of cell types.

+In contrast to the IFNs, the interleukins are a diverse family of immune system regulators.
+Their main role is in immune cell differentiation and activation.
+The prime role of the interleukins is in intercellular communication [17].
 They also control the growth and differentiation of the leukocytes.
-As of the other cytokines, it elicits the 106 wide range of the response [18].
-107 a) Crucial Role of IL-6 10111
+As of the other cytokines, it elicits the wide range of the response [18].